Peter of Lucedio: Fourth Crusade

 In the spring of 1201, Peter joined the Marquis Boniface in the preparing for the Fourth Crusade.
 He was with Boniface at Soissons in the summer, where the marquis formally made his crusading vow before the assembling French army.
 He probably accompanied Boniface to Paris to meet King Philip Augustus as well.
 In September 1201, he was at Cîteaux to obtain the permission of the general chapter to go on the crusade with Boniface.
 There he presumably took a formal crusader's vow, although the record of the general chapter meeting does not list him among the abbots permitted to go on the crusade.
 In May 1202 he was back in Lucedio.
 He went with Boniface to Venice, where the army was gathering, and thence to Rome.

 During their absence, the crusaders agreed to join the Venetians in an attack on Zadar.
 In September 1202, Peter was entrusted to carry back a letter from Innocent forbidding the attack on Zadar.
 It is not certain if Peter arrived in Venice before the army embarked, at Zadar before or during the siege or after the surrender of the city.
 It has been alleged that he deliberately withheld the letter from the army, but this is unlikely, since Peter retained the confidence of Innocent III until the pope's death.
 It is more likely that he gave the letter to Abbot Guy of Vaux-de-Cernay in Venice and that Guy read the letter before the leadership at Zadar.

 Peter was with the army that arrived before Constantinople in June 1203.
 From then until March 1205 he was rarely far from Boniface.
 With Cardinal Soffredo of Santa Prassede, he convinced Boniface's new Greek wife, Maria, widow of Emperor Isaac II, to convert to the Catholic faith.
 In a letter addressed to the pope on 25 August 1203, the Emperor Alexius IV credited Peter, whose zeal he praises, as one of several who persuaded him to restore communion between the Eastern and Western churches.

-After the assassination of Alexius, Peter was chosen to be one of the twelve electors for a new emperor.
+After the assassination of Alexius and the Sack of Constantinople by the crusaders in April 1204, Peter was chosen to be one of the twelve electors for a new emperor from among the crusaders.
 Under Venetian influence, they chose Count Baldwin IX of Flanders.
 When Boniface went to conquer his Kingdom of Thessalonica, Peter followed him.
 Boniface rewarded Peter by granting him monastery of Chortaiton as a dependency of Lucedio, but Peter was called away by Innocent III in March 1205 to mediate between King Leo I of Armenia and Count Bohemond of Tripoli, who were disputing the succession to the Principality of Antioch.